Peter Charles Oliver Harvey, 2nd Baron Harvey of Tasburgh1

 Sir Paul Vivian Makins, 4th Bt. was born on 12 November 1913.1 He was the son of Sir Paul Augustine Makins, 2nd Bt. and Gladys Marie Vivian.2 He married Maisie Pedley, daughter of Major Oswald Henry Pedley, on 30 August 1945.1 He died on 17 December 1999 at age 86.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1 He gained the rank of Major in the service of the Welsh Guards.1 He fought in the Second World War.1 He was decorated with the award of the Knight of Magistral Grace, Soveriegn Mlilitary Order of Malta in 1955.1 He held the office of Justice of the Peace (J.P.) for the City and Garrison of Gibraltar in 1964.1 He succeeded to the title of 4th Baronet Makins, of Rotherfield Court, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He gained the rank of Major in the Welsh Guards.1 He fought in the Second World War.1 He was awarded the Knight of Magistral Grace, Sovereign Military Order of Malta in 1955.1 He held the office of Justice of the Peace (J.P.) for the City and Garrison of Gibraltar in 1964.1 He succeeded as the 4th Baronet Makins, of Rotherfield Court, co.
 Oxford [U.K., 1903] on 22 April 1969.1 On his death, his title became extinct.1

 Citations